NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Clockwork Injector.md

 abilities_mid:
   - name: ""
   - name: "Attack of Opportunity"
-    desc: "`pf2:r`  **Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n**Effect** The monster attempts a melee Strike against the triggering creature.
+    desc: "`pf2:r`  **Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\n**Effect** The monster attempts a melee Strike against the triggering creature.
 If the attack is a critical hit and the trigger was a manipulate action, the monster disrupts that action.
 This Strike doesn't count toward the monster's multiple attack penalty, and its multiple attack penalty doesn't apply to this Strike."

   - name: "Integrated Launcher"
     desc: "  A projectile launcher is integrated into a clockwork assassin's systems, containing 10 spinning blades and five smoke bombs.
 When the assassin is destroyed, the launcher and its ammunition are also destroyed."